Halogen: Metal halides

 All the halogens are known to react with sodium to form sodium fluoride, sodium chloride, sodium bromide, sodium iodide, and sodium astatide.
 Heated sodium's reaction with halogens produces bright-orange flames.
 Sodium's reaction with chlorine is in the form of:

-Iron reacts with fluorine, chlorine, and bromine to form Iron(III) halides.
+Iron reacts with fluorine, chlorine, and bromine to form iron(III) halides.
 These reactions are in the form of:

 However, when iron reacts with iodine, it forms only iron(II) iodide.

 Iron wool can react rapidly with fluorine to form the white compound iron(III) fluoride even in cold temperatures.
-When chlorine comes into contact with a heated iron, they react to form the black iron (III) chloride.
+When chlorine comes into contact with a heated iron, they react to form the black iron(III) chloride.
 However, if the reaction conditions are moist, this reaction will instead result in a reddish-brown product.
 Iron can also react with bromine to form iron(III) bromide.
 This compound is reddish-brown in dry conditions.
 Iron's reaction with bromine is less reactive than its reaction with fluorine or chlorine.
 A hot iron can also react with iodine, but it forms iron(II) iodide.
 This compound may be gray, but the reaction is always contaminated with excess iodine, so it is not known for sure.
 Iron's reaction with iodine is less vigorous than its reaction with the lighter halogens.

 Interhalogen compounds

 Interhalogen compounds are in the form of XYn where X and Y are halogens and n is one, three, five, or seven.
 Interhalogen compounds contain at most two different halogens.
 Large interhalogens, such as ClF_{3} can be produced by a reaction of a pure halogen with a smaller interhalogen such as ClF.
 All interhalogens except IF_{7} can be produced by directly combining pure halogens in various conditions.

 Interhalogens are typically more reactive than all diatomic halogen molecules except F2 because interhalogen bonds are weaker.
 However, the chemical properties of interhalogens are still roughly the same as those of diatomic halogens.
 Many interhalogens consist of one or more atoms of fluorine bonding to a heavier halogen.
-Chlorine can bond with up to 3 fluorine atoms, bromine can bond with up to five fluorine atoms, and iodine can bond with up to seven fluorine atoms.
+Chlorine and bromine can bond with up to five fluorine atoms, and iodine can bond with up to seven fluorine atoms.
 Most interhalogen compounds are covalent gases.
 However, some interhalogens are liquids, such as BrF3, and many iodine-containing interhalogens are solids.